 If you’ve got some via ferrata experience consider doing the via ferrata Degli Alleghesi to the summit of Mount Civetta.
 That’s right, you can submit that mean-looking mountain!
 Lake Alleghe is visible from the summit and it looks like a tiny pond!
 I guess that’s what 2000m of elevation gain does.

-Another one of my favourite Dolomiti day treks.
+Another one of my favorite Dolomiti day treks.
 This 3-4 hour round trip hike takes you to a beautiful high alpine lake at the foot of Mount Civetta.
-The located nearby Coldai hut is a great place to grab lunch so you can go as light as possible and enjoy your day!
+The located nearby Coldai Hut is a great place to grab lunch so you can go as light as possible and enjoy your day!

 Hotel recommendations in Alleghe